 It’s easy.
 I’ll walk you through the steps.

-- How to write a videographer resume that drops jaws.
+- How to write a resume for videographer that drops jaws.

-- How to target your videographer job description.
+- How to target your videographey resume to get the job

 - Why you can’t just list videographer skills (and what to do instead).